wjstanistreet/cheat_sheet_task/cheat_sheet_task.md

 >Tip!
 Typing ~ on its own will return you to the machine's home directory (you can also type cd).
 - A fullstop `.` indicates the current directory.
 - 2 fullstops `..` is the parent directory of the current directory, AKA, the child.
-- You can use shell operators, like `&&`, to chain commands together.
+- You can use shell logic operators, like `&&`, to chain commands together.

 ## Navigating the terminal